Vanishing Contributions: A Unified Framework for Smooth and Iterative Model Compression: Experimental results

+Similarly, Fig.~\ref{fig:barplot_lrd_cv} and Fig.~\ref{fig:barplot_lrd_txt} show results with LRD on vision and language models with different rank values.

-We evaluate the effectiveness of the proposed VCON method in the context of binary quantization.
+Finally, we evaluate VCON in the context of binary quantization.
 In this setting, network weights are constrained to two discrete values, -1 and +1.
-To handle the non-differentiability of the binarization function, we adopt an STE-based method during training.
-Rather than introducing learnable scaling parameters for each layer, which would require modifications to the architecture, we apply a fixed scaling based on the $\ell_2$ norm of the weight matrices.
-As before, VCON is applied and each block of the original, full-precision model is accompanied by a parallel quantized branch that is gradually activated during training.
-The associated STE-based updates are applied only to this parallel branch, allowing it to adapt smoothly while inheriting the functional behavior of the original network.

-Experimental results, summarized in Table~\ref{tab:ste-quant}, cover both computer vision and natural language processing tasks.
-Each configuration is compared against a standard baseline in which STE-based quantization is applied directly to the original model from the beginning of training.
-Even in this case, results obtained with the VCON approach are generally superior to those achieved through standard binary quantization.
-In some cases, the performance remains effectively identical to the baseline, indicating that VCON does not introduce degradation even when VCON does not yield a clear benefit.
-Overall, the improvements appear more consistent in settings involving simpler datasets or smaller models, suggesting that the gradual transition facilitated by VCON may be particularly effective when model capacity or task complexity is limited.
-In contrast, larger models may be operating near their task-specific capacity, leaving little room for VCON to recover accuracy after compression.
+Rather than introducing learnable scaling parameters, which would require architectural modifications, we use the $\ell_2$ norm of each weight matrix as a scaling factor.
+Fig.~\ref{fig:barplot_quant} covers binarization results of both computer vision and natural language processing tasks.